onflow/flow-nft/README.md

 ## Allways prefer wrappers over single views

-When exposing a view that could have multiple ocurrences on a single NFT, such as `Edition`, `Royalty`, `Media` or `Trait` the wrapper view should allways be exposed, even if there is a single occurrence.
+When exposing a view that could have multiple occurrences on a single NFT, such as `Edition`, `Royalty`, `Media` or `Trait` the wrapper view should always be used, even if there is only a single occurrence.
+The wrapper view is always the plural version of the single view name and can be found below the main view definition in the `MetadataViews` contract.

-When resolving the view, the wrapper view should be the returned value, instead of returning the single view or just an array of several ocurrences of the view
+When resolving the view, the wrapper view should be the returned value, instead of returning the single view or just an array of several occurrences of the view.

 ### Example